kielboy8/adnat-app-challenge/README.md

 Also, organizations should be able to retain the information regarding the past shifts that were made in the organization by setting an organization ID for each shift since the generation of the shifts in the shifts table were only done through association calls which would disappear if the user left the organization.

 The code structure is also something that needs to be improved upon as each of the controllers look clogged with the logic that needs to be implemented and also making complete use of the scaffolds provided by Rails like the scaffolds generated to the controllers were replaced.

+## Deployment

+The link to the deployed application can be provided upon request.